jyee/k8s-hpa-demo/README.md

 # Kubernetes HPA Demo

-This is a basic demo of using the [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) feature of Kubernetes.
+This is a basic demo of Kubernetes [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) using the Datadog Agent (to collect metrics) and Datadog Cluster Agent (as an external metrics provider).

 ## Demo

 ### Preparation

-You'll obviously need a demo Kubernetes environment to run this, I prefer using [Minikube](https://github.com/kubernetes/minikube).
+You'll need a demo Kubernetes environment to run this, I prefer using [Minikube](https://github.com/kubernetes/minikube).
 Minikube is ubiquitous, so there are tons of resources available should you encounter issues.

-Note that if you use Minikube, you should enable the metrics server by running `minikube addons enable metrics-server`.
+Note that if you use Minikube, you may want to enable the metrics server by running `minikube addons enable metrics-server`.
+This is required if using in-cluster metrics, but may not be if using the DCA (TODO: verify this).

 You'll also need a [Datadog account](https://app.datadoghq.com).